arumugamlab/GALAXY_ALD_multiomics/README.md

 ```
 # 2. Biomarker discovery

 We use the [XGBoost](https://doi.org/10.1145/2939672.2939785) machine learning algorithm to derive compact biomarker sets for a given phenotype.
 We set aside a test set, and tune hyperparameters using `n` times `n`-fold cross-validation on the training set.
 Once the final hyperparameter set is selected, the optimal model is then evaluated on the test set -- once and only once.

-Here are the `R` functions that help you with that **Functions used to generate the data needed for Figure 2, Figure S3 and Table S5**.
+**Functions used to generate the data needed for Figure 2, Figure S3 and Table S5**.

 ## Training XGBoost model with `xgboost_train()`